Introduction

 Maternity Leave

 Maternity leave, paid by social security, is 49 days of paid prenatal leave and 49 days of paid postnatal leave.
 For multiple births, leave is extended to an additional 30 days.
-If the child is born with a disability, the postnatal leave can be extended an additional 30 days.
+If the child is born with a disability, the postnatal leave can be extended by an additional 30 days.

 After the postnatal period, employees have the right to one paid hour of breastfeeding time per day.